 - Destination Sydney Surrounds North (including the Blue Mountains, Central Coast, the Hunter, Penrith and Hawkesbury)

 - Destination Sydney Surrounds South (including the Southern Highlands, Wollongong, the Shoalhaven and Wollondilly)

-A map showing the boundaries of the Destination Networks by Local Government Area is provided in Appendix 1.
+A map showing the boundaries of the DNs by Local Government Area is provided in Appendix 1.

-The core role of the Destination Networks is destination management and, as such, their key responsibilities will be industry engagement and industry development, product development, training and education, ensuring quality and compliance with funding application guidelines, and collaboration with Destination NSW on industry activities.
+The core role of the DNs is destination management and, as such, their key responsibilities are industry engagement and industry development, product development, training and education, ensuring quality and compliance with funding application guidelines, and collaboration with Destination NSW on industry activities.

-In addition, the DNs will develop and implement their region’s Destination Management Plan, in alignment with the NSW State Destination Management Plan, and ensure its alignment with local tourism and other related plans.
+In addition, the DNs develop and implement their region’s Destination Management Plan (DMP), in alignment with the NSW State Destination Management Plan, and ensure its alignment with local tourism and other related plans.
 Please contact the DNs for all enquiries relating to the DMP.

-Destination NSW’s support for the Regional Flagship Events Program works alongside the strategies that each Destination Network will have for the marketing and development of regional tourism.
+Destination NSW’s support for the Regional Flagship Events Program works alongside the strategies that each DN has for the marketing and development of regional tourism.

 The Regional Flagship Events Program identifies and supports events in Regional NSW that have the potential to act as cornerstone, or ‘flagship’ tourism events for their area by attracting overnight visitation to their region and delivering long-term benefits to the host destination.

-Since 1996, the Regional Flagship Events Program has provided approximately $8.0 million in funding to 291 separate events throughout Regional NSW over twenty-one annual rounds.
+Since 1996, the Regional Flagship Events Program has provided approximately $10 million in funding to 351 separate events throughout Regional NSW over 22 annual rounds.

-As part of the NSW Government’s announcement of the Destination Networks on 6 July 2015, it was advised that the Regional Flagship Events Program was to be expanded with the addition of two new funds, the first to assist new events, and the second to provide support for events that have already received the maximum funding permitted through the existing program.
+As part of the NSW Government’s announcement of the DNs on 6 July 2015, additional funding was allocated to expand the Regional Flagship Events Program with the addition of two new funds, the first to assist new events, and the second to provide support for events that have already received the maximum funding permitted through the existing program.